Mikhail Zurabov: Relations with Ukraine

 In an interview with Izvestiya v Ukraine in June 2010 Zurabov, as an ambassador to Ukraine, asserted that Russians and Ukrainians are a single nation with "some nuances, peculiarities, but a single nation".
 Zurabov allowed himself to announce the Ukrainian anthem "Ukraine has not perished" as a Russian folk song that was to be performed by the Cossack choir during Russia Day in June 2012.
-The Ukrainian officials that were invited, however, continued to munch on their food without expressing any protests.